 COVID-19 Positive - How To Isolate At Home

-If your child has tested positive for COVID-19, you need to report their result and your household must self-isolate.
-This means you will have to stay home for at least 7 days, and cannot have any visitors.
+If your child has tested positive for COVID-19, they need to isolate for 7 days.
+This means they have to stay home for 7 days, and cannot have any visitors.
 Most children will have mild to moderate symptoms and can be cared for at home.